Top tips for new students to the Warburg Institute

 “For second-hand academic books, Judd Books on Marchmont Street is one of the best.”
 Professor Bill Sherman, Director

-There are a number of stationery shops located near to the Warburg Institute where you can purchase pens, notepads, post-it notes and all other items of stationery you could possibly think of (most probably).
-On Tottenham Court Road you can find a large Paperchase.
-Additionally, in the Waterstones located on Gower Street (a three-minute walk from the Institute) you will find a Rymans, both offer student discount.
+There are a number of Ryman stationery shops located near to the Warburg Institute where you can purchase pens, notepads, post-it notes and all other items of stationery you could possibly think of (most probably).
+Make sure to have your student card ready as they also offer student discount.

 "Always carry your student card with you and ask shops, restaurants and cafes if they have a student discount.
 Not everywhere does, but many places do, and it’s not always advertised!
 It’s also a good idea to download the apps UNiDAYS and Student Beans - both of these give you access to loads of discounts."
 Louisa McKenzie, PhD Student